gesslar/blackboard-theme/README.md

 ## License

-The license for the VS Code interface (anything contained within the `colors` object) is licensed under the [Unlicense](https://unlicense.org) - Because the idea of copyrighting the arrangement of colours is absurd.
+Blackboard Theme Pack is licensed under the [Unlicense](https://unlicense.org) - Because the idea of copyrighting the arrangement of colours is absurd.
 If you think otherwise, gg `¯\_(ツ)_/¯`.

-The license for the syntax highlighting (anything contained with the `tokenColors` object) is subject to the [GPL3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Caveat 2